-How to build a banjo
+How to Build a Banjo

 Building a banjo is the perfect weekend project.
 It is easy to complete yet challenging enough to keep you interested and engaged.
 Here at PrimeGuides I’ve put together everything you need to know to build your very own banjo.